-If a pre-workout meal HAD been eaten then the importance of the post-workout meal was largely diminished.
+If a pre-workout meal had been eaten then the importance of the post-workout meal was largely diminished.

-The researchers go on to explain that unless you are planning on training a second time later in the day (and therefore needed to restore glycogen stores more immediately) or had not eaten a pre-workout meal, then as long as daily caloric needs were met across the 24-hour day period there is no particular benefit gained from having a post-workout meal.
+The researchers go on to explain that unless you are planning on training a second time later in the day (and therefore needed to restore glycogen stores more immediately) or had not eaten a pre-workout meal, then as long as daily caloric needs were met over the 24-hour day period there is no particular benefit gained from having a post-workout meal.

 Now it is important to keep in mind that whilst the aforementioned study certainly shows that post-workout nutrition may not be as important as we once thought (depending on the circumstances), more research needs to be done.

-However, if you decide not to eat a post-workout meal or simply can’t for whatever reason then remember to meet your daily calories needs in full and you’ll be good to go.
+The bottom line is that a post-workout meal isn’t bad for you and there is certainly no harm in having one if you want to.
+However, if you decide not to eat a post-workout meal or simply can’t for whatever reason then remember to meet your daily calorie needs in full and you’ll be good to go.

-Ultimately, pre and post workout nutrition can be a useful tool when training but it is not the defining factor for the typical gym goer who is interested in building muscle or losing fat for aesthetic and health purposes.
+Ultimately, pre and post-workout nutrition can be a useful tool when training, but it is not the defining factor for the typical gym-goer who is interested in building muscle or losing fat for aesthetic and health purposes.

 Which are much easier to stick to and have a greater overall effect on body composition in the long-term.

-Whether you eat 30 mins after your workout or 2 hours before are not going to make or break your workout success.
+The simple truth is that whether you eat 30 mins after your workout or 2 hours before are not going to make or break your workout success.

-I am keen to see how this area of research develops in the future and will either update this article or write a new one as this topic develops.
+I for one have stopped adhering so tightly to the structure of pre and post-workout nutrition but I am still keen to see how this area of research develops in the future and will either update this article or write a new one as this topic develops.